-- The triangle is a good choice of rendering primitive regardless of the method you use to solve the visibility problem (ray tracing or rasterisation).
+- The triangle is a good choice of rendering primitive regardless of the method you use to solve the visibility problem (ray tracing or rasterization).

-- Ray tracing has its own issues and challenges though.
+- Ray tracing has its issues and challenges though.
 The ray-geometry intersection test is expensive and the render time increases linearly with the amount of geometry in the scene.
-Acceleration structures can be used to cut the render time down, but a good acceleration structure is hard to find (one that works well for all possible scene configuration).
-Ray tracing introduces noise in the image, a visual artefact which is hard to get rid of, etc.
+Acceleration structures can be used to cut the render time down, but a good acceleration structure is hard to find (one that works well for all possible scene configurations).
+Ray tracing introduces noise in the image, a visual artifact that is hard to get rid of, etc.

 - While it's possible to simulate the transport of light rays from surface to surface, it's impossible to simulate the interaction of light with matter at the micro- and atomic scale.
-However the result of these interactions is predictable and consistent.
-Thus we can attempt at simulating them using mathematical function.
+However, the result of these interactions is predictable and consistent.
+Thus we can attempt at simulating them using a mathematical function.
 A shader implements some mathematical model to approximate the way a given surface reflects light.
-The way a surface reflects light is really the visual signature of that object.
-This is how and why we are capable of visually identifying what an object is made of: skin, wood, metal, fabric, plastic, etc. therefore being able to simulate the appearance of any given material is of critical important in the process of generating photo-realistic computer generated images.
+The way a surface reflects light is the visual signature of that object.
+This is how and why we are capable of visually identifying what an object is made of: skin, wood, metal, fabric, plastic, etc., therefore, being able to simulate the appearance of any given material is of critical importance in the process of generating photo-realistic computer-generated images.
 Again this is the job of shaders.

 - There is a fine line between shaders and light transport algorithms.
-The way in which secondary rays are spawned from surface to compute indirect lighting effects (such as indirect specular and diffuse reflections) depends on the object material type: is the object diffuse, specular, etc. We will learn in the section on light transport, how shaders are used to generate these secondary rays.
+How secondary rays are spawned from the surface to compute indirect lighting effects (such as indirect specular and diffuse reflections) depends on the object material type: is the object diffuse, specular, etc. We will learn in the section on light transport, how shaders are used to generate these secondary rays.

-Now that we have reviewed these concepts you know what you can expect to find in the different section devoted to rendering, especially the sections on light transport, ray tracing and shading.
-In the section on light transport we will of course speak about the different ways global illumination effects can be simulated.
-In the section devoted to ray tracing techniques, we will study techniques specific to ray tracing such as acceleration structures, ray differentials (don't worry if you don't know what the is is for now) etc. In the section on shading, we will learn about what shaders are, we will study the most popular mathematical models developed to simulate the appearance of various materials.
+Now that we have reviewed these concepts you know what you can expect to find in the different sections devoted to rendering, especially the sections on light transport, ray tracing, and shading.
+In the section on light transport, we will of course speak about the different ways global illumination effects can be simulated.
+In the section devoted to ray-tracing techniques, we will study techniques specific to ray tracing such as acceleration structures, ray differentials (don't worry if you don't know what the is for now), etc. In the section on shading, we will learn about what shaders are, we will study the most popular mathematical models developed to simulate the appearance of various materials.

 Finally and more importantly, if you are new to rendering and before you start reading any lessons from these advanced sections, we recommend that you read the next lessons from this section.
 You will learn about the most basic and important techniques used in rendering:

-- How does the perspective and orthographic projection work?
-We will lean how to project points onto the surface of a "virtual canvas" using the perspective projection matrix in order to create images of 3D objects.
+- How do the perspective and orthographic projections work?
+We will learn how to project points onto the surface of a "virtual canvas" using the perspective projection matrix to create images of 3D objects.

 - How does ray tracing work?
 How do we generate rays from the camera to generate an image?